 - handling correspondence—Article 6(1)(f) of the GDPR,

-- fulfillment of tax and accounting obligations—Article 6(1)(c) of the GDPR,
+- fulfillment of tax and accounting obligations—Article 6(1)(c) of the GDPR, in conjunction with the relevant provisions of taxation law,

 - creating an archive for the purposes of a possible need to defend, establish, or pursue claims, as well as to identify the returning customer—Article 6(1)(f) of the GDPR.